 She stood in front of the assembly and announced, “Boys and girls it is with a sad heart that I have to tell you that two of our loved teachers Mrs M and Miss T met with an accident last night.
 Mrs M is still in the hospital recovering, but Miss T died.
 We are all devastated by this loss.
 Please keep Mrs M in your hopes and prayers.”

 They were our favourite teachers.
 Everyone loved them, especially Mrs M. I now know she had what is called great personality traits which made her such an effective teacher.
-I want to share with you eight top personality traits that effective teachers need – and Mrs M had.
+I want to share with you eight top personality traits that effective professional teachers need – and Mrs M had.

 My home economics teacher Mrs M taught from a wheelchair.
 Mrs M was the driver when her closest friend Miss T died in the car accident.
 Mrs M didn’t come back straight away, and she was very sad, we were told.

 The next term she was back, teaching in the same school but now, without her friend and colleague.
 Mrs M was a professional teacher who displayed good personality traits: creativity, reliability, empathy, agreeableness, timeliness, individual-care, versatility, and enthusiasm, helping both students and teachers.

 Her accident didn’t change how she behaved as a professional teacher, as a role model, and as a coworker.
 Good teacher personality traits are key to student’s retention of the skills we so much want them to get.